Onther-Tech/economics/Tokamaklayer2.md

 ### 1.1.
 Why TON to be a fee token?
 <br/>

-If TON is a fee token, we can pay transaction fees in TON.
+If TON is a fee token, users can pay transaction fees in TON.
 <br/>
 <br/>

 Why is it so important?
 No matter which applications or services people use on blockchains, making transactions is unavoidable.
 When you stake TON, it is a transaction.
 When you swap ETH for TON, it is a transaction as well.
 In other words, fee token utility guarantees the baseline demand for TON.

-UX can be improved, too.
-Users do not necessarily have to hold many ETH just for transaction fees.
+Adding TON to the list of fee tokens also improves UX by offering more options for users.
+They do not necessarily have to hold many ETH just for transaction fees.
 <br/>
 <br/>